18 Epic Things to Do in Ullapool, Scotland

 All that remains of the castle today are tower ruins set upon a small island, which can now be accessed via a well-maintained path.
 The tower remains in good condition, and you can only imagine how beautiful the entire structure was back then.

-Lewis Day Trip
+Take a Lewis Day Trip

 It wouldn't be a trip to Ullapool without considering hopping on the ferry for a day trip to Lewis on The Outer Hebrides.
 The ferry runs from the harbour in Ullapool, with stunning landscapes surrounding you as you cross the water over to Lewis.